Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/PROTOTYPE.md

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.

-Random ideas for project design: pieces class with block objects (that can have color).
+Random ideas for project design:

- - Keeps track of whether it is fallen
+pieces class
+ - Has blocks
- - will need a fall method
+ - Has a center of rotation
  - and rotate (coordinate rotation)!
  - and move left and right
- - needs to check if a new position of the piece (after falling or moving) is valid Board class could be array of these block objects
+ - needs to check if a new position of the piece (after falling or moving) is valid
+ - will need a fall method

+block class (that can have color).
+ - Keeps track of whether it is fallen/is a wall/falling
+ - needs color

+Board class could be array of these block objects
 - Needs to be able to render it.
 - Uh score?